PeytTheMate/BlockchainT1D/README.md

 5. **Generate Predictions**: Train the AI model to get personalized predictions
 6. **Secure Your Data**: Use the Security & Verification features to protect and verify your data

-## Use Cases

-### For Patients
-- Analyze your glucose patterns and trends
-- Get predictions for potential hypoglycemic events
-- Securely share specific insights with healthcare providers
-- Maintain complete ownership of your health data

-### For Healthcare Providers
-- Receive verifiable glucose data insights from patients
-- Access only the data patients explicitly consent to share
-- Generate comprehensive medical reports
-- All access is logged and transparent to the patient

-## Contributing

-We welcome contributions to T1D-Guardian!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License